PJSuoc/conflict-migration/interactive_proposal.md

 ## Questions

 1. I think my biggest theoretical question will be how & where I choose to implement options between violence, violence per capita, migration, migration per capita, and violence/migration as a combined metric.
 At what level to show those, or which ones might be most useful.
+Thoughts on that might be hard to give without data pictures, but if you have any basic ones appreciated!

 2. ACLED shows a lot of interesting things with different types of violence as seen in my static project, but I am concerned that including that here might be an issue of too much different information on the page.
 Or I might need to flip it as a sidebar option with the options listed in question 1 and only include the violence types in a deeper level.

+3. Any reason not to have the supporting options listed in the sketch with Option 2 as well?